2020-2023

 Seniority shall continue to accumulate during all paid and unpaid leaves of absence.

-A bargaining unit member with a child or children attending Unit Five schools shall, if the scheduling allows, have the opportunity to meet with the child’s or children’s teacher on the designated conference day during the bargaining unit member’s assigned lunch period.
+A bargaining unit member with a child or children attending District schools shall, if the scheduling allows, have the opportunity to meet with the child’s or children’s teacher on the conference day designated on the District calendar.
+Bargaining unit members should work with their building administrator or immediate supervisor to attempt to find a mutually agreeable time to be absent to attend progress conferences.

 5.13 Student Medication